 Item may not be larger than 11" x 17" in dimension

 Item may not be hung, attached, or displayed on any part of the building

 Item may not contain or display obscene/offensive language and/or pictures as determined by Auburn Arena management

 Item may not be constructed or displayed in a manner that will obstruct the view of other guests or in any way create a safety hazard for others as determined by Auburn Arena management.

 Guests are not allowed to hand out pamphlets, advertisement brochures, etc. to other guests while inside the building without prior approval.

-All doors open 90 minutes prior to each event.
+Doors for Men's Basketball open 90 minutes prior to each event.
+Doors for Women's Basketball open 60 minutes prior to each event.
 General public may enter via the Main Entrance or Scholarship Entrance.